 Nutrition is complicated and CONTROVERSIAL.
 While scientists are still trying to understand the role of nutrition in human physiology, there is research out there to help guide policies and professional recommendations.
 Recently, Dietitians of Canada and the Canadian Paediatric Society released a statement about the rise in plant-based beverages for children as an alternative to cows milk for babies.
 While the article does provide sound, research-informed recommendations, controversy ensued.
 In fact, people from both sides were going back and forth on many news comment forums.

 So, I decided to speak with a fellow colleague, Sarah Remmer, RD, who’s an Alberta-based Registered Dietitian that specializes in child and family nutrition.
 This kind of stuff is right up her alley, and she provided a wealth of information about about plant-based food and beverages, whether or not babies need cows milk, and how to do vegetarianism or veganism the right and healthy way.

 Let’s dive in!

 Dietitians of Canada and Canadian Position Statement

 The statement was released mainly because of the rise in plant-based beverages touted online and in social media.
 As well, there has been an increase in nutrition deficiencies, and even a death.
 Becky Blair, a spokesperson for Dietitians of Canada, stated “The challenge for parents is conflicting messages.
 They read that these drinks are considered ‘healthier’ on social media or hear misinformation about cows milk or fortified soy beverage…The reason children can become malnourished is that these beverages contain very little protein and are very low in fat and calories.”
 And yes, this is true.
-Besides fortified soy beverages, plant-based beverages such as almond, coconut, hemp, rice, and potato milk are very low in protein.
+Besides fortified soy and pea beverages, plant-based beverages such as almond, coconut, hemp, rice, and potato milk are very low in protein.